Demon702/WorldValuesBench/README.md

 **NOTE: This repository is under construction and will be finalized soon.**

-WorldValuesBench is a global-scale benchmark dataset for studying multi-cultural human value awareness of language models, based on an impactful social science project called the [World Values Survey (WVS) Wave 7](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp).
+WorldValuesBench is a global-scale benchmark dataset for studying multi-cultural human value awareness of language models, derived from an impactful social science project called the [World Values Survey (WVS) Wave 7](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp).

 ## Task
 A safe and personalized language model should be aware of multi-cultural values and the answer distribution that people from various backgrounds may provide.